rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/setup-api.rst

 Beyond this general process, the details vary depending on which service you are working with.
-For product-specific introductions to the SDKs and APIs relevant to specific core infrastructure products, see:
+For product-specific introductions to the APIs relevant to specific core infrastructure products, see:

 * :ref:`cloudservers-api`